lastingyeh/LabFirebase01/README.md

 4.react-native run-ios

-    this version just for IOS (as it use the component of AlertIOS that shows modal)
+    this version just for IOS (it uses the component of AlertIOS that shows modal)

 5.demo